-The NFHS School Honor Roll is a new national recognition program designed to promote professional development for high school coaches by completing specific online education courses through the NFHS Learning Center (www.NFHSLearn.com).
+The newly instituted NFHS School Honor Roll is a national recognition program designed to promote high school coaches' professional development by completing specific online education courses through the NFHS Learning Center (www.NFHSLearn.com).

-In earning Level 2 status, more than 90 percent of the coaches at Gray’s Creek High School in the Cumberland County Schools (CCS) completed courses that pertain specifically to sports they coach, along with “First Aid, Health and Safety,” “Heat Illness Prevention” and “Student Mental Health and Suicide Prevention.”
+In earning Level 2 status, more than 90 percent of the coaches at Jones Senior High School completed courses that pertain specifically to sports they coach, along with “First Aid, Health and Safety,” “Heat Illness Prevention” and “Student Mental Health and Suicide Prevention.”

-“We want to congratulate the coaches and administration at Gray’s Creek High School in becoming the fourth school across the country to earn Level 2 status in the School Honor Roll,” said Dr. Karissa Niehoff, NFHS executive director.
+“We want to congratulate the coaches and administration at Jones Senior High School in becoming the seventh school across the country to earn Level 2 status in the School Honor Roll,” said Dr. Karissa Niehoff, NFHS executive director.
 “This is a tremendous accomplishment and a strong indication of the school’s commitment to professional development for its coaches.
-These courses will be very beneficial for the coaches at Gray’s Creek High School in handling their daily tasks, and we hope this encourages other schools to follow their example.”
+These courses will be very beneficial for the coaches at Jones Senior High School in handling their daily tasks, and we hope this encourages other schools to follow their example.”

-As a physical sign of completing Level 2 certification, Gray’s Creek High School will receive a large Level 2 display banner for its school gymnasium to commemorate the school’s accomplishments and dedication to professional development and education-based activity programs.
+As a physical sign of completing Level 2 certification, Jones Senior High School will receive a large Level 2 display banner for its school gymnasium to commemorate the school’s accomplishments and dedication to professional development and education-based activity programs.

 A Level 3 banner will be awarded for schools that reach 90-percent completion for the “Sportsmanship,” “Strength and Conditioning,” “Teaching and Modeling Behavior,” “Engaging Effectively with Parents” and “Bullying, Hazing, and Inappropriate Behaviors” courses.